learn-anything/quotes/readme.md

 > If you can’t solve a problem, it’s because you’re playing by the rules.

+> Create.
+Not for the money.
+Not for the fame.
+Not for the recognition.
+But for the pure joy of creating something and sharing it. - Ernest Barbaric

 ## Inspiration
 > The amateur waits for inspiration.
 The professional knows that it will come after he starts.